At a Glance

 There is a cafeteria in the residence hall and other dining options but no formal meal plan.

 .
-The program price will be updated to reflect Summer 2018 during the Fall 2017 semester.
-This price includes: tuition, sponsored activities, books, and supplemental insurance.
+The program price includes: tuition (6 credits), sponsored activities, books, and supplemental insurance.

 The price does not include: airfare to/from Qatar, housing, meals, passport fees, local transportation, and other individual expenses.
 The cost of on-campus housing for Summer 2018 is expected to be about $2000 and is paid directly to the Qatar Foundation.

 The Office of Global Education awards need-based scholarships on a competitive basis to participants on summer study abroad programs.
 OGE Summer Scholarship awards range from $500 to $2,000 and are scaled in proportion to program price and demonstrated financial need.
 Students who are currently receiving financial aid are automatically considered for this scholarship; there is no application process.

 OGE advises students to research and pursue a wide range of available funding opportunities.
 To find scholarships applicable to your program, browse the scholarships section of OGE’s website

 Withdrawals and Refunds